 Free-to-play games are not new, neither is the tactic of selling extras - but while many previous examples have succeeded in attracting players, their financial stories have been considerably less impressive.

 With so many technology companies employing some aspect of the philosophy of giving something away for nothing in search of gains to come, what can other sectors learn from the gaming world’s most glittering example of freemium success?

 Turn a free price tag into a virtue

-Fortnite was not the first free-to-play game - however, it is unusual in being entirely free to download on virtually any platform, with obvious benefits to the size of its potential audience.
+Fortnite was not the first free-to-play game - however, it is unusual in being entirely free to download on virtually any platform (including mobile gamers using android emulator such as Bluestacks to run mobile version on PC), with obvious benefits to the size of its potential audience.